5.5. [train] section¶

 exe_command

-Format : list of str
+Format : dict

 Description : List of commands to execute; if you use aenet, you need to specify the path to